 High performance cavity insulation is applied on-site by skilled installers to guarantee the delivery of a continuous insulated building that is tested by thermal imaging.
 Due to our unique patent we are the only company who can deliver continuous insulation around a building.

-Beattie Passive's design methodology details each junction for air tightness and achieves levels as low as 0.60m3/hm2 (@50pa).
+Beattie Passive's design methodology details each junction for air tightness and achieves levels of 0.60m3/hm2 (@50pa).

 A U-value is the measurement of heat transfer through a given building component, which is particularly important in achieving the desired energy efficiency levels of Passivhaus build.
 All our walls, floor and roof construction details have been tested with hot box testing and Passivhaus modelling.
 The lower the value, the better the insulated building.

 Convection looping occurs when warm air from the inside hits the cold air on the outside of a building, it rises and convects, pulling more warm air to the outside.
 There are three main causes: cold bridges between timber studs and at junctions on walls, floors and roofs; gaps between insulation at abutments; poorly fitted insulation in cavities.

 The negative effect of convection looping can lead to: